If you want to remove your image’s background in a jiffy with Photoshop, this guide is for you.

 Adobe Photoshop’s Pen tool lets you draw around an image’s area with a combination of flexing curves and straight lines.

-It’s best to use the Pen tool for images with sharp edges and post-processing.
+Using the Pen tool for images with sharp edges and post-processing is best.
 You can toggle between the two options by moving your mouse over a node and pressing the Ctrl key.

 The tool creates a path around the subject, and you can make the path as you draw the lines.